QG from SymQRG: AdS$_3$/CFT$_2$ Correspondence as Topological Symmetry-Preserving Quantum RG Flow: Quantum Teichmüller theory and its connection to symbols

 Now it comes to the emergence of the quantum $6j$ symbol.
 Consider two pairs of pants joining at one circle.
 This is conformally related to a sphere with four punctures.
-It is possible to decompose this surface differently into two other pairs of pants, where each pair of pants contains one boundary component, each of the previous decomposition.
+It is possible to decompose this surface differently into two other pairs of pants, each containing one boundary component from each pair of pants of the previous decomposition.
 This is depicted in Fig.~\ref{pantcrossing}.
 This is essentially the crossing transformation of the four punctures/incoming closed strings.
 The two decompositions were shown to be related precisely by the quantum $6j$ symbol of $U_q(SL(2,\mathbb{R}))$ introduced in \eqref{bcft coefficients}.
-Recall that each of the parameters $\alpha_i,\beta_i$ in the $6j$ symbol is parametrized by (\ref{alphasigma}) \be \alpha = \frac{Q}{2} + i P_\alpha~, \qquad P_\alpha \in \mathbb{R}_{>0}~. \ee Here, they are related to the geodesic length of each boundary cycle and the intermediate cycles that propagate between the two pairs of pants by \be P_i = \frac{L_i}{2\pi b}~. \ee Finally, one needs to connect the ``crossing transformation'' for the closed pairs of pants with the flipping of the triangulation in the Fock/Penner coordinates.
+Recall that each of the parameters $\alpha_i,\sigma_i$ in the $6j$ symbol is parametrized as \be \alpha = \frac{Q}{2} + i P_\alpha~, \qquad P_\alpha \in \mathbb{R}_{>0}~. \ee Here, they are related to the geodesic length of each boundary cycle and the intermediate cycles that propagate between the two pairs of pants by \be P_i = \frac{L_i}{2\pi b}~. \ee Finally, one needs to connect the ``crossing transformation'' for the closed pairs of pants with the flipping of the triangulation in the Fock/Penner coordinates.